lexonic/dx7dump/README.md

 **A command-line-tool to display Yamaha DX7 sysex files as human readable text**

+This tool creates DX7 patchlists and voice data lists in Unicode or plain ASCII text.

 This is a fork of [Ted Felix](http://tedfelix.com/yamaha-dx7/index.html) [dx7dump](https://sourceforge.net/u/tedfelix/dx7dump/ci/master/tree/)

 Based on info from